Bascur/Bascur/README.md

 - I’m interested in learn new things about programming and life.
 - Systems analyst in the making.
 - Web Developer in the making.
+- Flutter Developer in the making.
 - From Argentina.
 - Spanish is my mother tongue but i'm completly fluent in english.
 (Level B2 According to FCE Cambridge)
 - 💞️I’m looking to collaborate on...
 Anything?
 - HTML, CSS, JS, NODE, MYSQL, MONGODB.
-- Currently learning PHP & Java
+- Currently learning PHP & Flutter.
 - 📫 How to reach me bascur62@gmail.com or Bascur#6465 on Discord.

 <!---